jlandry69/gcpub/README.md

 * alignment to the genome of interest
 * quality control metrics and quality control plots

-Additionally, we provide also a archiving script which cleans up the processed data.
-Then a tarball of the run folder is written to the chosen drive.
-Once the tarball is created an entry is written to the archive_inventory.txt file.
-QC related files are archived under a specific folder (flowcell_qc_archive).
-In particular these are the FastQC reports and a minimal set of files needed to use the Illumina Sequencing Analysis viewer.
+Additionally, we provide an archiving script which, first, cleans up the processed data, second writes a tarball of the run folder and finally archives QC related files (FastQC reports and a minimal set of files needed to use the Illumina Sequencing Analysis viewer).

 Installation
 ------------